 The Student Body President is the chief liaison to the Board of Trustees and board committees.
 They select and lead the Executive Directors as well as oversees the management of the ASW office and its functions.
 The President represents Westminster College on a local, state, and national level by serving on the executive board of the Utah Student Association and being a member of the National Campus Leadership Council.

-Feel free to contact Sabi if you have any questions or just want to get to know her better.
+Feel free to contact Jazmin if you have any questions or just want to get to know her better.
 She will be more than happy to address any of your concerns.

 The Student Body Vice President is the liaison between the Alumni Board and furthering the goals of the Career Center.
-She sits on the Advancement Committee and is responsible for hiring directors to assist with ASW’s responsibilities.
-Her duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.
+They sit on the Advancement Committee and are responsible for hiring directors to assist with ASW’s responsibilities.
+Their duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.

-Feel free to contact Kaydee if you have any questions or just want to get to know her better.
+Feel free to contact Maggie if you have any questions or just want to get to know her better.
 She will be more than happy to address any of your concerns.

-The Executive Creative Director manages all ASW promotions, and provides promotional assistance to any student club or activity.
-She acts as a resource to advertise upcoming events and student involvement opportunities––from a simple poster to a rigorous advertising campaign.
+The Executive Creative Director manages all ASW promotions and provides promotional assistance to any student club or activity.
+They act as a resource to advertise upcoming events and student involvement opportunities––from a simple poster to a rigorous advertising campaign.

-Reach out to her and she’ll be more than happy to help you create your brand or next event campaign!
+Reach out to him and he’ll be more than happy to help you create your brand or next event campaign!

 The Director of Budget and Accounting keeps budget records for ASW, authorizes all expenses, and reports financial information to the student body.
 The Director of Budget and Accounting also chairs the Opportunity Fund Committee.

-Mateo plays a pivotal role on managing, scrutinizing and financing all current students associated with Westminster.
-While in the position, Mateo operates closely with all the branches in the ASW board as a tangible conduit to assist students in regards to finances.
+Grayson plays a pivotal role in managing, scrutinizing and financing all current students associated with Westminster.
+While in the position, Grayson operates closely with all the branches in the ASW board as a tangible conduit to assist students in regards to finances.

 ASW Talks Executive Update